Dr. Faustin Ntirenganya isn’t one to mince his words when it comes to surgical care in his homeland of Rwanda.

 The surgical residents involved in the 2015 rotation are a passionate crew, and among them is Dr. Christophe Mpirimbanyi, who was introduced to Operation Smile while working as a general practitioner and serving as an observer on a medical mission.
 Immediately, he was enthralled and inspired to become a plastic surgeon.
 Now in his third year of residency, his passion for positive surgical outcomes was almost palpable when he spoke of why this is more of a calling than a career.

-“When you treat children with cleft lip and other craniofacial defects you don’t only treat them, but you also treat the community and even the family,” Mpirimbanyi said.
+“When you treat children with cleft lip, you don’t only treat them, but you also treat the community and even the family,” Christophe said.
 “There are children that have been abandoned or stigmatized, but when you treat them, you give them hope.”

 The training of anesthesiologists in Rwanda is led by Dr. Paulin Banguti, who completed much of his medical training in the Democratic Republic of Congo before returning to Rwanda in 2004 with a desire to make an impact on the nation’s health care system.
 With only 15 active nurse anesthetists and anesthesiologists in the entire country, the workload is immense.

-“If we can train 60 active anesthesiologists by 2024, we’ll see if we can get to 100 or 120 anesthesiologists by 2030 — then we will be closer to the goal,” Banguti said.
+“If we can train 60 active anesthesiologists by 2024, we’ll see if we can get to 100 or 120 anesthesiologists by 2030 — then we will be closer to the goal,” Paulin said.

 The path to success looks to be long and challenging, but ultimately the goal remains the same: a time when Rwanda produces enough doctors to meet their nation’s surgical needs.
 The residents’ enthusiasm following the 2015 training rotation embodies this hope for a healthier future.